Sapnil-Bhowmick/Hit-Balls/README.md

 ## **Game Features**
 ___

-* The game have a single Player in the center.
+* The game has a single Player in the center.
-* Player have to hit the incomming balls comming towards it using missiles.
+* Players have to hit the incoming balls comming towards it using missiles.
 * Everytime a missile hits an incomming ball, an explosion will occur.
 * On hitting larger balls , it will shrink its size and further hits are necessary for exploding the ball